HL7/ebm/input/pagecontent/composition.md

 ..A 'Study Design' section is required with entries limited to reference <b>ResearchStudy Resource</b> or **[Classification Profile][Classification]**.

 ..A 'Baseline Measures' section is optional.
-The 'Baseline Measures' section contains one or more sections with each of these sections identified by focus (Composition.section[baseline].section.focus) which references a **[VariableDefinition Profile][VariableDefinition]**.
-Each of these focused sections contain one or more of the following sections:

-....Composition.section[baseline].section.section[comparatorEvidence] has a section.code value for 'Evidence with comparator alone' and entries limited to a single reference of a **[BaselineMeasureEvidence Profile][BaselineMeasureEvidence]**.

-....Composition.section[baseline].section.section[interventionEvidence] has a section.code value for 'Evidence with intervention alone' and entries limited to a single reference of a **[BaselineMeasureEvidence Profile][BaselineMeasureEvidence]**.

-....Composition.section[baseline].section.section[totalGroup] has a section.code value for 'Evidence with total group' and entries limited to a single reference of a **[BaselineMeasureEvidence Profile][BaselineMeasureEvidence]**.

-....Composition.section[baseline].section.section[comparativeEvidence] has a section.code value for 'Evidence with intervention vs. comparator' and entries limited to a single reference of a **[ComparativeBaselineMeasureEvidence Profile][ComparativeBaselineMeasureEvidence]**.
+The 'Baseline Measures' section entry element is limited to a single instance that references **[BaselineMeasureReport Profile][BaselineMeasureReport]**.

 ..A 'Participant Flow' section is optional.
-The 'Participant Flow' section contains one or more sections with each of these sections identified by focus (Composition.section[flow].section.focus) which references a **[ParticipantFlowMEvidenceVariable Profile][ParticipantFlowEvidenceVariable]**.
-Each of these focused sections contain one or more of the following sections:

-....Composition.section[flow].section.section[comparatorEvidence] has a section.code value for 'Evidence with comparator alone' and entries limited to a single reference of a **[ParticipantFlowEvidence Profile][ParticipantFlowEvidence]**.

-....Composition.section[flow].section.section[interventionEvidence] has a section.code value for 'Evidence with intervention alone' and entries limited to a single reference of a **[ParticipantFlowEvidence Profile][ParticipantFlowEvidence]**.

-....Composition.section[flow].section.section[totalGroup] has a section.code value for 'Evidence with total group' and entries limited to a single reference of a **[ParticipantFlowEvidence Profile][ParticipantFlowEvidence]**.

-....Composition.section[flow].section.section[comparativeEvidence] has a section.code value for 'Evidence with intervention vs. comparator' and entries limited to a single reference of a **[ComparativeParticipantFlowEvidence Profile][ComparativeParticipantFlowEvidence]**.
+The 'Participant Flow' section entry element is limited to a single instance that references **[ParticipantFlowReport Profile][ParticipantFlowReport]**.

 ..An 'Outcome Measures' section is required.
-The 'Outcome Measures' section contains one or more sections with each of these sections identified by focus (Composition.section[outcomes].section.focus) which references a **[VariableDefinition Profile][VariableDefinition]**.
-Each of these focused sections contain one or more of the following sections:

-....Composition.section[outcomes].section.section[comparatorEvidence] has a section.code value for 'Evidence with comparator alone' and entries limited to a single reference of a **[ComparatorOnlyEvidence Profile][ComparatorOnlyEvidence]**.

-....Composition.section[outcomes].section.section[interventionEvidence] has a section.code value for 'Evidence with intervention alone' and entries limited to a single reference of a **[InterventionOnlyEvidence Profile][InterventionOnlyEvidence]**.

-....Composition.section[outcomes].section.section[comparativeEvidence] has a section.code value for 'Evidence with intervention vs. comparator' and entries limited to a single reference of a **[ComparativeEvidence Profile][ComparativeEvidence]**.
+The 'Outcome Measures' section entry element is limited to reference **[OutcomeMeasureReport Profile][OutcomeMeasureReport]** or **[SummaryOfFindings Profile][SummaryOfFindings]**.

 ### BaselineMeasureReport Profile of Composition Resource